Blog

 Additional Example: One-Time Event Listener with once

-Another benefit of using EventEmitter is the ability to set up one-time event listeners using the once
+Another benefit of using EventEmitter is the ability to set up one-time event listeners using the once method.
+This allows you to execute a callback function only the first time an event occurs.

 Use Case: Performing an Action on First Mouse Click

 Suppose you want to perform a specific action the first time the user clicks the mouse.
-You can achieve this easily with once
+You can achieve this easily with once:

 const {mouse} = require('@nut-tree/nut-js');